sqooid/discfs/readme.md

 Install with `cargo install discfs` or using the Nix flake in the project repository.

+Note that you will need development libraries `fuse3-dev`, `openssl-dev` and `pkg-config` or whatever they are called in your package manager.

 # Setup

 ## Creating the Discord bot